 - When was the last time that the agency sold a property like yours?

-Of course you can always check sale prices using our house price page.
+Of course you can always check sale prices using a house price website like RightMove or Zoopla.

 To sum up.
 Using an estate agency may cost more but you need to consider the benefits such as the advertising, vetting of prospective purchasers and advice given to you during the selling process.